Egida/DDoSim/README.md

 >**Note:** - The steps are verified on Ubuntu version 20.04 and Debian 11

-1. Download “MEDDoS” Project from “sridhar-research-lab” :https://anonymous.4open.science/r/MEDDoS
+1. Download “MEDDoS” Project from: https://anonymous.4open.science/r/MEDDoS

 2. In MEDDoS Directory, change the permission of the files as below: ``` sudo chmod +x -R * ```